 And don't forget that you'll need to be careful to clean up her stable and paddock areas, etc...
 And you'll also need to process the milk when you bring it into the house.
 It all takes time to do a job well done, but it certainly doesn't take hours out of your day, and it's definitely worth it!

-As you can see, having a family farm cow does require a daily time commitment, but there are ways to accomplish these responsibilities with burning yourself out!
-We'll cover more on this subject on our page, How to Milk a Cow (coming soon).
+As you can see, having a family farm cow does require a daily time commitment, but there are ways to accomplish these responsibilities and enjoy the great benefits!

 What equipment will you need to have for a family cow?
 For starters, you'll need a cow halter and a good lead rope.
 Important items include a water trough that holds twenty to thirty gallons of water at least, a lidded storage barrel or other container for grain, a good feed scoop, and a heavy duty feeding pan for her grain.
 You'll also need a teat dipper for cleaning her utter before milking, and some microfiber cleaning clothes for cleaning and drying her off.
 These are the kind we use and they work great!
 And don't forget a large, clean, closable container to milk into.